 Once admitted into the Professional Capstone Certificate Program, a student must complete four courses with at least a grade of C per course.
 Each course must also be completed with at least three credits, for a total of twelve credits.
 The three-credit-per-course requirement ensures that students will take each course in sufficient depth to be well trained for subsequent software developer jobs.
 At least two courses must be at the 400 level or above.
-Fundamental courses that help students prepare for a software development career include (but are not limited to) the following:
+Fundamental courses that help students prepare for a software development career include the following:

 - CS 354 (Machine Organization and Basic Systems)

 - CS 536 (Introduction to Programming Languages)

 - CS 540 (Introduction to Artificial Intelligence)

 - CS 570 (Introduction to Human-Computer Interaction)

 - CS 577 (Introduction to Algorithms)

 - CS 640 (Introduction to Computer Networks)